alwint3r/reverse-zig-espressif-bootstrap/README.md

         retw
 ```

-But, this is for _generic_ CPU, not specific to ESP32.
-If we attempt to add `-mcpu=esp32` option like the following shell script, it will yield error.
+By default Zig will use the `generic` CPU for Xtensa architecture.
+Attempting to use `esp32` as the CPU target will produce the following error:

 ```sh
 $ROOT_DIR/out/host/bin/zig cc -S test.c -target xtensa-frestanding-none -O1 -mcpu=esp32